happykit/flags/package/README.md

 - `configure(options)`
   - `options.envKey` _(string)_ _required_: Your HappyKit Flags Client Id
   - `options.defaultFlags` _(object)_ _optional_: Key-value pairs of flags and their values.
 These values are used as fallbacks in `useFlags` and `getFlags`.
 The fallbacks are used while the actual flags are loaded, in case a flag is missing or when the request loading the flags fails for unexpected reasons.
 If you don't declare `defaultFlags`, then the flag values will be `undefined`.
+  - `options.endpoint` _(string)_ _optional_: The endpoint to load flags from.
+This defaults to `https://happykit.dev/api/flags` and does not usually need to be changed.

 ### `useFlags`